facebook noscript

 Without VGS, you typically have two choices as a merchant: either use a specific Payment Service Processor (PSP) that supports Google Pay or manage the entire process yourself, including decrypting the card information from the Google Pay payment token.
 When opting for the latter approach, you are responsible for PCI compliance and for meeting all PCI-DSS standards.
 As you can imagine, for many, the cost, time, and expertise required to achieve PCI compliance are simply prohibitive.

 VGS is a certified Payment Gateway for Google Pay and is your one-stop solution for decrypting Google Pay payment tokens and managing PCI compliance.
-By leveraging VGS’s industry-best Zero Data approach, merchants can reinvest significant time, money, and effort (which would otherwise be focused on information security) toward developing their core business.
+By leveraging VGS’s industry-best approach, merchants can reinvest significant time, money, and effort (which would otherwise be focused on information security) toward developing their core business.

 How does it work?

 Google Pay creates an encrypted payment token that contains a customer’s sensitive information and payment data.
-VGS has created an integration method that allows merchants to decrypt the payload from Google Pay (the "Google Pay payment token") and alias its card data while providing Zero Data PCI compliance.
+VGS has created an integration method that allows merchants to decrypt the payload from Google Pay (the “Google Pay payment token”) and alias its card data while providing PCI compliance.

 All a merchant has to do is create a VGS account, configure a unique vault, and set the route.
 VGS manages everything else, including decryption and aliasing.
 The event diagram below depicts the data flow, end-to-end, starting from a user’s checkout, and finishing with an acknowledgment of the completion of card processing.